If it feels like every family conversation somehow circles back to being your fault, you’re not making that up.

 They tell themselves, “Maybe I just need to work on myself.”

-If that’s familiar, it’s not because you haven’t tried hard enough.
-It’s because this isn’t something you can solve on your own.
-When the issue lives in a family pattern, one person carrying all the awareness and responsibility will always feel exhausted.
+When the issue lives inside a family pattern, the person who carries all the awareness and responsibility will always end up exhausted.

 Why I Created Somehow, It’s Always Me Podcast